briandrum/codes.forchagrin.com/_chapters/chapter-941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

 Facilities at no cost to the Village.
-If the Facilities Operator fails to remove or relocate the Facilities within ninety (90) days of receiving a request to do so from the Village, then the Village may remove the Facilities at Facilities Operator’s sole cost and expense, without further notice to the Facilities Operator.
+If the Facilities Operator fails to remove or relocate the Facilities within ninety (90) days of receiving a request to do so from the Village, then the Village may remove the Facilities at Facilities Operator's sole cost and expense, without further notice to the Facilities Operator.

 2. _(b)_ If the Facilities are placed in a location other than the location